Deadpool and Wolverine (2024) Film Review

 Marvel Studios / The Walt Disney Company

 From the moment that the Fox deal was announced, MCU fans began anticipating the arrival of mutants into the Marvel Cinematic Universe.
 It would be three years removed from the closing of the deal before this would come to be, however.
 During that time, the MCU would be established as the highest-grossing film franchise of all-time, 2019’s Avengers: Endgame would (temporarily) become the highest-grossing movie of all-time, and Marvel Studios President Kevin Fiege would be promoted to the position of Marvel Entertainment Chief Creative Officer.
-The MCU furthermore grew to boast ten billion-dollar films, with Black Panther, Avengers: Infinity War ($ 2 billion), Captain Marvel, Avengers: Endgame ($2 billion), Spider-Man: Far From Home, and Spider-Man: No Way Home joining The Avengers, Iron Man 3, Avengers: Age of Ultron, and Captain America: Civil War.
-The first hint at what could be to come came on Tuesday, July 13, 2021, when Ryan Reynolds and Taika Waititi unveiled a trailer for their upcoming film Free Guy (starring Reynolds and directed by Waititi) in the form of a promotional short with Reynolds in-character as Deadpool and Waititi in-character as Korg (whom he portrayed in the Marvel Studios films Thor: Ragnarok and Avengers: Endgame).
+The MCU furthermore grew to boast ten billion-dollar films, with Black Panther ($1.3 billion), Avengers: Infinity War ($ 2 billion), Captain Marvel (1.1 billion), Avengers: Endgame (well over $2 billion), Spider-Man: Far From Home ($1.1 billion), and Spider-Man: No Way Home ($1.9 billion) joining The AvengersIron Man 3, Avengers: Age of Ultron, and Captain America: Civil War.
+The first hint at what could be to come came on Tuesday, July 13, 2021, when Ryan Reynolds and Taika Waititi unveiled a trailer for their upcoming film Free Guy (starring Reynolds and directed by Waititi) in the form of a promotional short with Reynolds in-character as Deadpool and Waititi in-character as Korg (whom he had portrayed in the Marvel Studios films Thor: Ragnarok and Avengers: Endgame).
 During the vignettes, Deadpool is seen asking Korg how he can get into the MCU (a theme that would be paid off in Deadpool and Wolverine).
 In the meantime, Free Guy (released on August 13, 2021) ended up directly referencing the MCU, complete with a cameo by Chris Evans, who portrayed Steve Rogers / Captain America in ten Marvel Studios films from 2011-2019, who humorously reacts to the sight of Reynolds’ character wielding a version of Captain America’s iconic shield in the movie.

-On October 1, 2021, with the release of Sony Pictures’ Venom: Let There Be Carnage, the MCU was changed forever as Tom Hardy’s Eddie Brock / Venom was transported into the MCU 616-Universe (the Sacred Timeline) from Sony’s Spider-Man Universe.
+On October 1, 2021, with the release of Sony Pictures’ Venom: Let There Be Carnage, the MCU was changed forever as Tom Hardy’s Eddie Brock / Venom was transported into the MCU 616-Universe from Sony’s Spider-Man Universe.
 This was the first official instance of a character crossing over from one Cinematic Universe into the MCU, complete with its previously established history.
 This trend continued in 2021’s Spider-Man: No Way Home, which saw Tobey Maguire’s Peter Parker, Andrew Garfield’s Peter Parker, Willem Dafoe’s Norman Osborn, Alfred Molina’s Otto Octavius, Thomas Hayden Chruch’s Sandman, Rhys Ifans’ Lizard, and Jamie Fox’s Max Dillon all getting transported into the MCU as well from various Spider-Man films produced by Sony.
 These events set the precedent for Deadpool’s eventual arrival into the MCU from the Fox X-Men Universe in Deadpool and Wolverine.

 In 2022’s Marvel Studios film Doctor Strange in the Multiverse of Madness, mutants at long last formally arrived to the MCU … well, sort of.
-For that film, Marvel Studios brought back Patrick Stewart to reprise his role as Charles Xavier / Professor X under the Marvel Studios banner.
+For that film, Marvel Studios brought back Patrick Stewart from the Fox films to reprise his role as Charles Xavier / Professor X under the Marvel Studios banner.
 This Variant version of Stewart was not only the leader of The X-Men, but also an esteemed member of The Illuminati, but resided in the MCU 838-Universe and not in the MCU 616-Universe, which is where Marvel Studios’ films and shows primarily take place.
 Stewart’s Xavier did, however, mingle with the MCU 616-Universe’s Doctor Stephen Strange (portrayed by Benedict Cumberbatch), who visited the MCU 838-Universe in the film.
-Following Doctor Strange in the Multiverse of Madness, mutants have slowly but surely begun to pop-up in other MCU projects produced by Marvel Studios.
+Following Doctor Strange in the Multiverse of Madness, mutants began to slowly but surely pop-up in other MCU projects produced by Marvel Studios.
 The first case of this was in the Disney+ series Ms. Marvel where young Kamala Khan was revealed to be a mutant (complete with the brief yet familiar theme of X-Men: The Animated Series).
 Next, in 2022’s Black Panther: Wakanda Forever, the Namor character was referred to as a mutant.
 Charles Xavier.
 Kamala Khan.
 Namor.
 2002 was the year of the mutant, but the biggest story pertaining to mutants in the MCU came outside the goings on of Kevin Feige’s Cinematic Universe.
 On September 27, 2022, actor Ryan Reynolds publicly announced that Deadpool 3 would be produced by Marvel Studios and would officially bring Deadpool into the Marvel Cinematic Universe.
 Reynolds furthermore announced that none other than Hugh Jackman would return to the role of Wolverine for the film!
 On top of all of that, on July 22, 2022, Deadpool and Deadpool 2 became available to stream on the Disney+ platform in the United States; the first R-rated titles (along with Logan) to appear on the service.

 Marvel Studios / The Walt Disney Company

 Deadpool and Wolverine was significantly hindered by the Hollywood Actors and Writers Strikes of 2023.
 The strikes delayed production as filming had started before the strikes and could not finish until they were resolved.
 The strikes caused several delays throughout the industry and Deadpool and Wolverine ended up being Marvel Studios’ only theatrical release of 2024.
 The strikes were not the only concern that Marvel Studios had been forced to deal with either.
-Since 2019, the MCU had suffered through what amounted to a roller coaster ride.
+Since 2019, the MCU had suffered through what amounted to a rather tumultuous roller coaster ride.
 There had been celebratory high’s: the critical success of Disney+ series’ such as WandaVision, Loki: Season One, Hawkeye, and Ms. Marvel, and the financial successes of Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness.
 However, there had also been uncharacteristic lows: divisive films such as Eternals, Thor: Love and Thunder, and Ant-Man and the Wasp: Quantumania, along with divisive Disney+ shows such as She-Hulk: Attorney at Law and Secret Invasion.
-As critics used terms such as “Superhero Fatigue” to explain the decline in the MCU’s popularity, angry fans countered that the MCU had become too “woke” and that creators had become more concerned with inclusion and diversity than they were with telling good stories.
+As critics used terms such as “Superhero Fatigue” to explain the decline in the MCU’s popularity, a vocal minority of angry fans countered that the MCU had become too “woke” and that creators had become more concerned with inclusion and diversity than they were with telling good stories.
 Former and returning Disney CEO Bob Iger (retired in 2020 and returned in 2022) insisted that the truth was that Marvel Studios had simply been stretched too thin during his absence and that quantity had eclipsed quality.
 Iger promised to reverse that trend immediately.
-Iger’s words registered with MCU fans and critics alike, but Quantity over Quality and Actors and Writers Strike weren’t the only things that contributed to the roller coaster ride that MCU fans had experienced.
+Iger’s words registered with MCU fans and critics alike, but Quantity over Quality and Actors and Writers Strikes weren’t the only things that contributed to the roller coaster ride that MCU fans had experienced.
 There was also the aforementioned Global Pandemic, which shutdown productions, theaters, and conventions, and killed millions.
 There was also the shocking death of Chadwick Boseman, the MCU’s beloved Black Panther on August 28, 2020.
 There was also the falling out between Marvel Studios and longtime executive Victoria Alonso, which resulted in her leave.
 Oh, and the intended Big Bad of Marvel Studios’ Multiverse Saga: Kang the Conqueror portrayed by Jonathan Majors?
 He got himself arrested and was later convicted of assault and harassment and was consequently fired by Marvel Studios.
 So, yeah.
 Coming into the release of Deadpool and Wolverine, Marvel Studios very much needed a win.

 In Deadpool and Wolverine, actress Emma Corrin portrays Cassandra Nova, the primary antagonist of the film.
 The character was created by Grant Morrison and Frank Quietly for Marvel Comics in 2001, debuting in New X-Men # 114.
 Cassandra is the biological twin sister of Charles Xavier and is something known as a Mummudrai and she boasts powerful psychic abilities, akin to Charles.
 In one of Marvel’s wilder origin stories, Cassandra attempted to kill Charles while they were both in their mother’s womb, but Charles successfully defended himself and Cassandra was delivered stillborn.
 Cassandra’s spirit somehow managed to survive and to eventually create a body for herself.
+Her rivalry with Charles is referenced in Deadpool and Wolverine.

 Deadpool and Wolverine was the 34th MCU theatrical release produced by Marvel Studios.
 Deadpool and Wolverine was furthermore Marvel Studios’ first Rated-R theatrical release and 2nd MCU production intended for mature audiences following 2024’s Disney+ series Echo.
 Deadpool and Wolverine marks Hugh Jackman’s landmark 10th appearance as Logan / Wolverine in live action films following X-Men, X2: X-Men: United, X-Men: The Last Stand, X-Men Origins: Wolverine, X-Men: First Class, The Wolverine, X-Men: Days of Future Past, X-Men: Apocalypse, and Logan.